WEC-Sim/WEC-Sim/source/functions/moorDyn/README.md

 You should have received a copy of the GNU General Public License along with MoorDyn.
 If not, see <http://www.gnu.org/licenses/>.

-If the MoorDyn files on this repository are not functioning on your system, you should compile the code from source following the steps in the [documentation](https://moordyn.readthedocs.io/en/latest/).
-MoorDyn will automatically build with the right architecture for your system.
-Once you have your local MoorDyn library and source code, replace `MoorDyn.h`, `MoorDynAPI.h`, and the library file (e.g., `libmoordyn.dll`) from this repo with your local copy.

 ---------------------- More Information -------------------------